aquabubu/home/_posts/2015-05-17-Hong-Kong-trip.md

   <figcaption></figcaption>
 </figure>

-I used Disneyland MTR to get there.
-It had its own design and looked so cool reminding me of Disney channel.
-Recommend you to go early and get there at 10 a.m, you can save much time for playing.
-To enter Disneyland, you can access <a href="https://www.kkday.com/en/product/2301" target="_blank">this website</a> to buy ticket online at a cheaper price.
+I went to Disneyland by MTR.
+A design with lots of Mickey Mouse on the MTR Disney looks so nice, reminding me of the Disney channel I usually watch.
+You should go there early and arrive at Disney Land 10 a.m for saving your time to play.
+For more information, check Disney Land <a href="https://www.kkday.com/en/product/2301" target="_blank">website</a>.
+Buying tickets online on this site will also be cheaper.
 {: style="text-align: justify;"}

-However, you can’t bring food or drink into this place.
-In my opinion, you should follow the schedule of the show, for example: seeing the schedule, if the show of game A is about to start, then you can move to the area of game A first, then move to the area of the next show.
-I missed 2 shows when I was there because I spent too much time moving from each area and Disneyland is very large.
-I tried the outdoor games first, and indoor games later.
-There were fireworks at 9 p.m, it was really beautiful.
+However, do not bring food or drink into this place.
+As my experience here, you should follow the show's schedule, eg: see the schedule, if show A is about to start, then you should move to the area of A first, then move to the area of the next show.
+I missed two shows because of wasting time moving around since Disneyland is very wide.
+I played outdoor games first then indoor games.
+There are fireworks at 9 p.m, nice!
 {: style="text-align: justify;"}

 I didn't eat much in Disneyland although the Market Home Bakery on the Main Street in here has the hot dog - cheap, but crispy and taste good.
 You can eat later since the foods in Hong Kong are really delicious that can't be missed.
 {: style="text-align: justify;"}

-## <font color="#CE9CF8">CHI LIN</font> - <font color="##3818EC">LIAN GARDEN</font> - <font color="#05A3D9">WONG TAI SIN</font> - <font color="#7EE374">PEAK TRAM</font> - <font color="#DD103A">TSIM SHA TSUI CLOCK TOWER</font>
+## <font color="#CE9CF8">CHI LIN</font> - <font color="##3818EC">NAN LIAN GARDEN</font> - <font color="#05A3D9">WONG TAI SIN</font> - <font color="#7EE374">PEAK TRAM</font> - <font color="#DD103A">TSIM SHA TSUI CLOCK TOWER</font>

-For all these places, I spent one day and I used MTR a lot.
-So, the advice is that you can buy the Day Pass HK$55 if the total fee for MTR in every station you pass higher than HK$55.
-But it’s fine using Otopus card.
+To go to these places, I spent a whole day and using a lot of MTR.
+So, my advice is to buy a Day Pass Ticket HK$55 if the total fee for the MTR at each station you pass is higher than HK$55.
+If not, Otopus card is still okay.
 {: style="text-align: justify;"}

 ### <font color="#CE9CF8">Chi Lin Nunnery</font>  & <font color="#3818EC">Lian Garden</font>